JohnWP8253/burger/README.md

 The `config` folder contains:
 * `connection.js` which contains the ports for both the mysql database for heroku and the local host.
-* `orm.js` the object-relational mapping which contains the functions: `selectAll` which shows the burgers in the database, `insertOne` which adds the user burger into the database, and `updateOne` which updates the boolean to the burger being devoured.
+* `orm.js` the object-relational mapping which contains the functions:
+**`selectAll` which shows the burgers in the database **`insertOne` which adds the user burger into the database ** `updateOne` which updates the boolean to the burger being devoured.

 The `controllers` folder contains `burgers_controller.js` which grabs the data from the user input using the GET request.
 Then uses a POST request to insert the input into the database.
 Lastly, uses a POST request which updates if the burger has been eaten or not.